Skip to content

 Is it a legal requirement to microchip your cat?

-Microchipping is by far the best way of identifying your cat and can prove that you’re the owner.
-That way your precious cat can be returned to you as soon as possible if it gets lost.
+Microchipping is by far the best way of identifying your cat and proving that you’re the owner.
+That way, your precious cat can be returned to you as soon as possible if it gets lost.